 Each June, a statewide survey is conducted at 560 preselected locations in 28 counties.
 The data collected is calculated into a seat belt usage rate using a formula approved by the National Highway Traffic Safety Administration.
-Data collection locations represent 85 percent of the state's vehicle occupant fatalities.
-The data collection plan is the same each year for consistency and compliance with NHTSA guidelines.
+Data collection locations are selected from counties that represent 85 percent of the state's vehicle occupant fatalities.
+While the data collection plan is the same each year for consistency, NHTSA guidelines require survey sites to be re-selected every 5 years based on updated fatality data.
+The 2018 survey is the first survey using updated survey sites since Missouri's new survey methodology started in 2013.
 The target for this measure is updated annually in October for the next calendar year.
 This target is established as the current national average.